 Setting up Google My Business

-By verifying and correcting your business details, you can both help customers find you and also tell them about your business, the services you offer, where to find you and what existing customers think of your service.
+By verifying and correcting your business details, you can both help customers and potential customers find you and also tell them about your business, the services you offer, where to find you and what existing customers think of your service.

-Once you try to register HERE or at https://www.google.com/business/ or verify your business, Google will send you a physical postcard with a verification number to use to confirm that you have received it at a physical address.
+Once you try to register HERE or at https://www.google.com/business/ or verify your business, Google will call you or send you a physical postcard with a verification number to use to confirm that you have received it at a physical address.
 Include your exact Eircode – find it HERE.
-Or you can have them call your landline number and an automated voice will call out a verification code to use.
+Or you may be called at your landline number and an automated voice will call out a verification code to use.
 This will take a few days and maybe a few weeks.
 If you do not receive it, try again until you get it.

 Google My Business Reviews